muratk3n/thirdwave/en/tweets/2020/week15c.md

 ---

-Yees bitch I did a fit on an ODE calc.
+Yees I did a fit on an ODE calc.
 Why not?
 ODE "integrations" are like any other numerical calculation, they have certain parameters, they are completely deterministic, so a fitting procedure can work with that.

 *2020-4-8 19:40:3*